Adi-UA/CatGAN/README.md

 # Cat(G)AN
 A GAN I built from scratch in Tensorflow to generate cat (and dog) images.
-The corresponding math is annotated in the notebook itself and follows the standard model GAN formulation based on trying ot minmax the Jensen-Shannon Divergence (JSD) using binary cross entropy as our loss function for both the generator and the discriminator.
+The corresponding math is annotated in the notebook itself and follows the standard GAN formulation based on trying to minmax the Jensen-Shannon Divergence (JSD) using binary cross entropy as our loss function for both the generator and the discriminator.

 The final discriminator loss was:
 The final generator loss was:

+Credit: TF Code inspiration from [nicknochnack](https://github.com/nicknochnack)